willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/7-github-org.md

     The application repositories will each get their own `pipeline_config.groovy` to indicate if they are using the `maven` or the `gradle` library.

-    Since we want to allow these apps to add _additional_ configurations, we need to be explicit about that by annotating the `libraries` block with `@merge` in the pipeline configuration.
+    Since we want to allow these apps to add _additional_ configurations, we need to be explicit about that by annotating the `libraries` block with `@merge` in the Pipeline Configuration.

     Push this change to the `main/master` branch of your library repository.

 !!! important
-    When aggregating pipeline configurations, JTE applies *conditional inheritance* during the aggregation process.
+    When aggregating Pipeline Configurations, JTE applies *conditional inheritance* during the aggregation process.

 ### Create a Pipeline Configuration File for the Maven Application